Last Updated: May 15th, 2018

 International Data Transfers

 We are certified and allowed by the SECO and AWA Zug to perform the services in Switzerland and internationally.
-Therefore, your personal information may be transferred to, and processed in, countries other than the country in which you are resident.
+Therefore, your personal information may be transferred to and processed in, countries other than the country in which you are resident.
 These countries may have data protection laws that are different from the laws of your country (and, in some cases, may not be as protective).

 Specifically, our servers are located in Switzerland and the EU and our third-party service providers and partners operate around the world.
 This means that when we collect your personal information we may process it in any of the countries where we and service providers are located.

 However, we have taken appropriate safeguards to require that your personal information will remain protected in accordance with this Policy.
-These include implementing the security and regulatory measures in accordance with European Union data protection law.
+These include implementing the security and regulatory measures in accordance with the European Union data protection law.

 Legal Basis for Processing Personal Information (If You Are Resident in the EEA)

 If you are resident in the European Economic Area, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.

 However, we will normally collect personal information from you where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms (for example, in connection with the Services, we typically rely on our legitimate interests to process personal information for our Search Activities and where permitted by law, certain marketing activities).